Research Grants

 General Procedures and Policies

-In order to encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only submit one proposal per review cycle per grant.
-In addition, individuals who received a Graen grant within the last 2 years are ineligible.
+To encourage wide participation and a large variety of individuals and institutions involved in the program, an individual can only be involved in one proposal per review cycle per grant.
+In addition, individuals who received a Zedeck-Jacobs Grant within the last two years are ineligible.
+Before submitting a grant proposal, check with each of your co-authors to ensure that neither of these requirements is being violated.

 Guidelines for Proposal Budgets

-It is the explicit policy of the Graen Grant for Student Research on Leaders and/or Teams that grant funds may not be used for overhead or indirect costs.
-In the committee’s experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size, and/or (b) the awarding institution (i.e. SIOP Foundation) does not allow it.
-If the above statement disallowing funds to be used for overhead is insufficient, the chair of the awards subcommittee will provide additional documentation and evidence explicitly recognizing this policy.
+The explicit policy of the Zedeck-Jacobs Grant Program is that grant funds may not be used for overhead or indirect costs.
+In the committee’s experience, most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size (e.g., under $10,000), and/or (b) the awarding institution (i.e., SIOP Foundation) does not allow it.
+If the above statement disallowing funds to be used for overhead is insufficient, a Chair of the Awards Committee will provide additional documentation and evidence explicitly recognizing this policy.

-Graen Grant for Student Research on Leaders and/or Teams can be used in conjunction with other funding for a larger scale project.
-If this is the case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which grant award money will be spent.
+The Zedeck-Jacobs Grant can be used in conjunction with other funding for a larger-scale project.
+In this case, the proposal should describe the scope of the entire project, the entire budget, and the portion of the budget for which SIOP award money will be spent.

-In addition, grant funds should not be used to pay for ancillary costs related to the project (publication or presentations at conferences, such as open access and registration/travel costs).
+In addition, grant funds should not be used to pay for ancillary costs related to the project (i.e., publication or presentations at conferences, such as open access and registration/travel costs).

 Criteria for Selecting Award Winners

-• Practical Implications: Proposal articulates a solid connection between research and practice; the research will be highly translatable to practice.
+• Practical implications: The likelihood that the research will be highly translatable to practice.

-• Appropriateness of budget and timeline: Clear justification and rationale for the expenditure of grant monies; likelihood that project can be completed within 1 year of award date.
+• Appropriateness of budget and timeline: Clear justification and rationale for the expenditure of grant monies; and likelihood that project can be completed within 2 years of award date.

 The proposal should adhere to APA formatting guidelines and should include the following sections: